Where are they now? The Man City team from Pep’s first pre-season game

 Fernando found opportunities limited under Guardiola in 2016-17, with compatriot Fernandinho often preferred in a holding role in the City midfield.

-The 36-year-old recently helped China League One side Qingdao Huanghai earn promotion to the Super League.
+In 2019 he helped China League One side Qingdao Huanghai earn promotion to the Super League.

 BELTER of a quote from Yaya Toure's agent: